wacncontent/CustomizeTool/output/articles/active-directory/active-directory-conditional-access-on-premises-setup.md

 ## Configure Azure Active Directory Device Registration Service
 Use this guide to deploy and configure Azure Active Directory Device Registration Service for your organization.

-This guide assumes that you have configured Windows Server Active Directory and have subscribed to Microsoft Azure Active Directory.
+This guide assumes that you have configured Windows Server Active Directory and have subscribed to Windows Azure Active Directory.
 See prerequisites above.

 To deploy Azure Active Directory Device Registration Service with your Azure Active Directory tenant, complete the tasks in the following checklist, in order.
 When a reference link takes you to a conceptual topic, return to this checklist after you review the conceptual topic so that you can proceed with the remaining tasks in this checklist.
 Some tasks will include a scenario validation step that can help you confirm the step was completed successfully.